ARION

 “Does it make a difference to know that I’ve been descented by Dr. Kazama?”
 He pulled his fully fluffy tail around from behind him and stroked it affectionately.

 She laughed at that.
 “Really, descented?
-I didn’t know that, but no, the feeling is instinctual.
+I didn’t know that, but no, the feeling is probably instinctual.
 I don’t feel the need to stalk you through the corridors.”

 The counselor chuckled.
 “That’s good to know, actually.
 Still, if you feel drawn to prey types, remember that you must control those urges.
 Those are your fellow colonists, and if the same changes happened to Arion-2, we’ll have many more prey types coming to live among us in just a few years.”